simplex-chat/simplex-chat/README.md

 You can still talk to people using default or any other server - it only affects the location of the message queue when you initiate the connection (and the reply queue can be on another server, as set by the other party's client).

-Run `simplex-chat --help` to see all available options.
+Run `simplex-chat -h` to see all available options.

 ### How to use SimpleX chat

-Once you have started the chat, you will be prompted to specify your "display name" and an optional "full name" as part of creation of your local user profile.
+Once you have started the chat, you will be prompted to specify your "display name" and an optional "full name" to create a local chat profile.
 Your display name is an alias for your contacts to refer to you by - it is not unique and does not serve as a global identity.
 In case different contacts chose the same display name, the chat client adds a numeric suffix to their local display names.

 This diagram shows how to connect and message a contact: